harishankardelhiindia/GithubLearning/README.md

   27th Jan: I have added 2 files:
     Even_Odd: This can check whether number inputs by user is even or odd
     Int_Sum: It will give sum of numbers from 1 - 50 as output
+  1st Feb: I have added 2 files for assignment 3:
+    Factorial: Will give Factorial value for value given by user Math_Assignment 3: This will take input from user and provide square root, Log and Sin for value.
+I have used import function here